decred/dcrdocs/docs/getting-started/user-guides/decrediton-troubleshooting.md

 ![Rebroadcast error](/img/decrediton/trouble-rebroadcast.png)

 If you receive a message similar to the one above, it means your dcrd node already has the transaction you're trying to publish.
-This is harmless, but if the transaction is left as pending for a long time, you may try rebroadcasting it again, checking the explorer if the transaction was actually published/mined or perform a rescan.
+This is harmless, but if the transaction is left pending for a long time, you could try:

+- Rebroadcast the transaction using the button in the Transactions tab
+- Check if your transaction has been broadcast by using the [block explorer](https://explorer.dcrdata.org/)
+- Perform a rescan

 ## Cannot Purchase Tickets